justarrived/just_match_api/README.md

 ## License

-This project is open source and licensed under the permissive [MIT](LICENSE.txt) license
+This project is open source and licensed under the permissive [MIT](LICENSE.txt) license.